3D models are ubiquitous in many fields:

 \[ \begin{pmatrix} f \, y \\ x \end{pmatrix} = \begin{pmatrix} 0 & f \\ 1 & 0 \end{pmatrix} \begin{pmatrix} x \\ y \end{pmatrix} \] After homogenization (division by the last component \(x\)), we indeed obtain \(y' = f\,y/x\).

-Real points (2D or 3D) are those whose last component is \(w = 1\) (obtained after homogenization).
-Vectors correspond to \(w = 0\).
-This projection mechanism is shown in the following figure.
+The real points (2D or 3D) are those whose last component has the value \(w = 1\) (obtained after homogenization).
+The vectors correspond to \(w = 0\).
+This projection mechanism is represented in the following figure.

 A computer has two main processors for computation:

-The figures below show the physical appearance and internal architecture of these two types of processors.
+The figures below show the physical aspect and the internal architecture of these two types of processors.

-In summary, the GPU is a supercomputer optimized for performing the same operation on a large number of data items in parallel.
-This is exactly what is needed for graphics rendering: transforming millions of vertices (vertex shader) and then coloring millions of pixels (fragment shader).
-The CPU, on the other hand, handles the program logic (scene management, data loading, user interactions) and sends rendering commands to the GPU.
+The GPU is, in summary, a supercomputer optimized to perform the same operation on a large amount of data in parallel.
+That’s exactly what we need for graphics rendering: to transform millions of vertices (vertex shader) and then color millions of pixels (fragment shader).
+The CPU, for its part, handles the program logic (scene management, data loading, user interactions) and sends the rendering commands to the GPU.

 OpenGL (Open Graphics Library) is an API (Application Programming Interface) for communicating with the GPU, oriented toward 3D graphics.